offbynull/learn/Bioinformatics/input/input.md

                       +-------------+
 ```

-A typical problem with sequencing is that the number of errors in a fragment increase as the number of scanned bases increases.
-As such, read-pairs are preferred over read_DNAs: by only scanning in the head and tail of a long fragment, the scan won't contain as many errors as a read_DNA of the same length but will still contain extra information which helps with assembly (length of unknown nucleotides in between the prefix and suffix).
+A typical problem with sequencing is that the number of errors in a fragment_SEQ increase as the number of scanned bases increases.
+As such, read-pairs are preferred over read_SEQs: by only scanning in the head and tail of a long fragment_SEQ, the scan won't contain as many errors as a read_SEQ of the same length but will still contain extra information which helps with assembly (length of unknown nucleotides in between the prefix and suffix).

-Assembly has many practical complications that prevent full genome reconstruction from fragments:
+Assembly has many practical complications that prevent full genome reconstruction from fragment_SEQs:

- * Which strand of double stranded DNA that a read_DNA / read-pair comes from isn't known, which means the overlaps you find may not be accurate.
+ * Which strand of double stranded DNA that a read_SEQ / read-pair comes from isn't known, which means the overlaps you find may not be accurate.

    ```{svgbob}
           "DNA reads"           "Stitched DNA reads"